oliverbenee/hotciv/backlog.md

 ## BUGS TO BE FIXED
 * [OK] Empty catch block in moveUnit() method.
-* [OK?]
-AttackStrategy gives a value, that is either 10 too high or 10 too low. (see TODO.)
+* [OK] AttackStrategy gives a value, that is either 10 too high or 10 too low. (see TODO.)

 ## Other
 * [OK] Refactoring of EpsilonCivDynamicAttackStrategy is VERY MUCH NEEDED.
 * [PARTIAL] Correct design of attackstrategy
+* [PARTIAL] EpsilonCiv uses stub class DieStub